Lee Iacocca: Marriages and family

-Iacocca was married to Mary McCleary on September 29, 1956.
+Iacocca married Mary McCleary on September 29, 1956.
 They had two daughters.
-Mary Iacocca died from type 1 diabetes on May 15, 1983.
+Iacocca's wife died from type 1 diabetes on May 15, 1983.
 Before her death, Iacocca became a strong advocate for better medical treatment of type 1 diabetes patients, who frequently faced debilitating and fatal complications, and he continued this work after her death.

 Iacocca's second marriage was to Peggy Johnson.
 They married on April 17, 1986, but in 1987, after nineteen months, Iacocca had the marriage annulled.
 He married for the third time in 1991 to Darrien Earle.
 They were divorced three years later.

-Later life and death

 Iacocca resided in the Bel Air section of Los Angeles in his later years.

+Death

-He died at his home on July 2, 2019, at the age of 94.
-The cause was complications of Parkinson's disease.
-His funeral was held on July 10, 2019, at St. Hugo of the Hills Roman Catholic Church and he was buried at White Chapel Memorial Cemetery in Troy, Michigan.
+On July 2, 2019, Iacocca died at his home in Bel Air, at the age of 94, from complications of Parkinson's disease.

+His funeral mass was held on July 10, 2019, at St. Hugo of the Hills Catholic Church and he was buried at White Chapel Memorial Cemetery in Troy, Michigan.

 Politics

 In his 2007 book, Where Have All the Leaders Gone?, Iacocca described how he considered running for president in 1988 and was in the planning stages of a campaign with the slogan "I Like I", before ultimately being talked out of it by his friend Tip O'Neill.
-Polls at the time confirmed that he had a realistic chance of winning.

 Pennsylvania Governor Bob Casey discussed with Iacocca an appointment to the U.S. Senate in 1991 after the death of Senator John Heinz, but Iacocca declined.